TERSHULA KRIYA

 Mantra & Mudra: Silently chant the mantra HAR HAR WHA-HAY GU-ROO.

 Place the elbows close to the ribs, forearms extended forward, hands positioned in front of the heart with the right hand resting over the left, palms facing upward.
-The hands are held at a 45 degree angle, with no bend at the wrists.
-Create a line from fingertips to elbows and let it remain straight.
+The hands are held at an angle, with no bend at the wrists.
+Create a line from the fingertips to the elbows and let it remain straight.
 The fingers are lined up and pointing forward.
 Extend the thumbs outward to the sides (to form the trident).

 Breath: Inhale through the nose, draw the navel in, and hold the breath.
 Mentally repeat the mantra for as long as possible while retaining the breath.
 During this time, visualize your hands enveloped in blue light.
 Exhale through the nose, imagining lightning shooting out from your fingertips.
 Once the exhalation is complete, hold the breath out, apply mulbandh (root lock), and again mentally repeat the mantra as long as you can.
 Inhale deeply and continue the cycle.